RRS Discovery Oceanographic Research Vessel, United Kingdom

 Important RSS Discovery equipment

-Winch equipment will include a coring winch system, trawling winch system, deep tow winch system, deep water coring system, CTD (conductivity, temperature, depth) winch system and portable metal-free CTD containerised winch.
+Winch equipment include a coring winch system, trawling winch system, deep tow winch system, deep water coring system, CTD (conductivity, temperature, depth) winch system and portable metal-free CTD containerised winch.